 "They're not hard to meet," Koziol said.
 "Any [arrest or citation] is going to be based on probable cause."

-Koziol said the Dual Career Ladder is beneficial to the department because it gives officers a chance for advancement in an environment where such opportunties often are sparse.
+Koziol said the Dual Career Ladder is beneficial to the department because it in an environment where such opportunties often are sparse.

 Koziol said only 20 percent of the about 111 full-time positions in the department are Sgt. and above.
 And individuals often stay in those leadership positions for years.

 "If we have a sergeant position open we could have 30 guys who are qualified for it," Koziol said.

 The Dual Career Ladder program allows officers to advance within the department, meeting tougher goals at each level and receiving a larger bonus.
 Aside from having to meet the ticket and arrest numbers to advance, officers also must develop specialty skills.